-Anyone who has concerns related to their pregnancy or parenting experience at the University is encouraged to contact Dr. Hudson Santos, associate dean of the graduate school and Title IX liaison at hsantos@miami.edu or 305-284-2812.
-You may also reach out to Beverly Pruitt, Title IX coordinator, or Maria Sevilla, deputy Title IX coordinator, in the Title IX Office as appropriate at titleixcoordinator@miami.edu or 305- 284-8624.
+Anyone who has concerns related to their pregnancy or parenting experience at the University is encouraged to contact Alex Mas at 305-284-4154.
+You may also reach out to Maria Sevilla in the Title IX Office as appropriate at titleixcoordinator@miami.edu or 305-284-8624.